Sud0Dev0ps/StreamForge/README.md

 # StreamForge

 ## Overview
-StreamForge is a production-like DevOps homelab project designed to simulate realworld infrastructure and workflows.
+StreamForge is a production like DevOps homelab project designed to simulate realworld infrastructure and workflows.

 The goal is to transition from a traditional system administration background into a DevOps role by building, automating and operating a fully reproducible platform.